 What Are the Requirements?

 The level of protection required for steel open mesh grating will depend on the height at which the walkway is installed and the kind of traffic passing below.
 According to BS 4592-1:2006, Part 0, Clause 5, ball proof compliance must be adhered to in order to provide adequate protection.
 Steel mesh flooring must provide a safe access route for the pedestrian traffic on the walkway whilst protecting anyone walking underneath.
-The grating manufacturer should provide a complete analysis of the

 Why is Ball Proofing Important for Working at Height?